 Definition

 After repentance, a believer must exercise faith toward God—an active trust in His character and promises.
+As opposed to dead works, a living faith is marked by obedience to God.

 - Hebrews 11:1 — "Faith is the substance of things hoped for, the evidence of things not seen."
 [10]